Additive processes on the real line and Loewner chains: Basics in Loewner theory for monotone probability

-This proposition can be deduced by applying the time-reversal technique in Remark~\ref{rem:reversal} to the known univalence results for evolution families.
-Here we summarize these results.
-Pommerenke~\cite[Satz~3]{Pom65} firstly gave a beautiful proof of Proposition~\ref{th:univalent_REF}, using simple techniques in complex analysis, with the additional assumption that all $f_{s,t}$'s have a fixed point at the origin (see also \cite[Theorem~2.6]{Yan19+}).
-Later, his technique was slightly extended by Hoshinaga, Hotta and Yanagihara \cite[Theorem~1.6]{HHY22+} to show the univalence of REF without any restriction.
+Pommerenke~\cite[Satz~3]{Pom65} firstly gave a beautiful proof of Proposition~\ref{th:univalent_REF}, using simple techniques in complex analysis, with the additional assumption that all elements of a given EF have a fixed point at the origin (see also Yanagihara~\cite[Theorem~2.6]{Yan19+}).
+Later, his technique was slightly extended by Hoshinaga, Hotta and Yanagihara \cite[Theorem~1.6]{HHY22+} to show the univalence of the elements of an EF without any restriction.
 Contreras and D\'{\i}az-Madrigal \cite[Proposition~2.4]{CDM21} treated the case where $D$ is a Riemann surface.
 For another proof based on the Loewner differential equation, see Franz, Hasebe and Schlei{\ss}inger~\cite[Theorem~3.16]{FHS20}.

 \begin{proposition}[cf.\ {\cite[Theorem~3.1]{CDMG10} \cite[Theorem~4.1]{CDMG14}}] If $(f_t)$ is a DLC on $D$, then the family

 is an REF on $D$.
 Conversely, if $(f_{s,t})$ is an REF on $D$, then the family $f_t:=f_{0,t}$, $t \in I$, is a DLC on $D$.
 In particular, DLCs and REFs are in one-to-one correspondence via \eqref{eq:REF-DLC}. \end{proposition}